-The National Association of College and University Business Officers (NACUBO) has established function codes to standardize reporting of expenditures by higher education institutions.
+At the University of Colorado, expense purpose codes (EPCs) are assigned when the Program is created.
+EPCs are based on the function codes established by the National Association of College and University Business Officers (NACUBO) to standardize reporting of expenditures by higher education institutions.
+EPCs are used to:

 1100 - INSTRUCTION

 All activities that are part of an institution's instruction program.
 Expenditures for credit and noncredit courses; academic vocational, and technical instruction; remedial and tutorial instruction; and regular, special, and extension sessions should be included.

 In addition, departmental research and public service activities that are not separately budgeted should be included in this classification.
 This category excludes expenditures for academic instruction when the primary assignment is administration for example, academic deans.

 1150 - INSTRUCTION CAPITAL

 Revenue given for capital projects related to Instruction.